-The Company raised gross proceeds of approximately \$6,522,000 in fiscal 2019.
-The Company's cash reserves of \$206,000 as at July 31, 2019 in addition to the subsequent private placements the Company closed on August 21, 2019 for gross proceeds of approximately \$7,000,005 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, and nor are they sufficient to see planned research and development initiatives through to completion.
-Though the funds raised have assisted the Company in dealing with its working capital deficiency, additional funds are required to advance the Company's clinical and preclinical programs and deal with working capital requirements.
-To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds, primarily through the issuance of equity securities of the Company, to be critical for its development needs.
+The Company's cash reserves of \$1,650,000 as at October 31, 2019 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, and nor are they sufficient to see planned research and development initiatives through to completion.
+Though the funds raised have assisted the Company in dealing with its working capital deficiency, additional funds are required to advance the Company's clinical and preclinical programs and deal with working capital requirements To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds, primarily through the issuance of equity securities of the Company, to be critical for its development needs.

 The Company's long-term liquidity depends on its ability to raise funds from various sources, which depends substantially on the success of its ongoing research and development programs, economic conditions and the state of the biotech industry.

 Accessing the capital markets can be particularly challenging for companies that operate in the biotechnology industry.
 The Company has predominately raised funds utilizing the services of ACM Alpha Consulting Management.
 While the Company has been able to raise equity financing in recent years, there can be no assurance that additional funding by way of equity financing will continue to be available.
 Any additional equity financing, if secured, would result in dilution to the existing shareholders and such dilution may be significant.
 The Company may also seek additional funding from or through other sources, including technology licensing, co-development collaborations, mergers and acquisitions, joint ventures, and other strategic alliances, which, if obtained, may reduce the Company's interest in its projects or products or result in significant dilution to existing shareholders.
 The Company may also seek additional funding from government grants.
 The Company is also assessing the possibility of a Nasdaq listing in order to reach the U.S. capital markets for funding.
 There can be no assurance, however, that any alternative sources of funding will be available.
 The failure of the Company to obtain additional financing on a timely basis may result in the Company reducing, delaying or cancelling one or more of its planned research, development and/or marketing programs, including clinical trials, further reducing overhead, or monetizing non-core assets, any of which could impair the current and future value of the business or cause the Company to consider ceasing operations and undergoing liquidation.

 Given the Company's conclusion about the insufficiency of its cash reserves, significant doubt may be cast about the Company's ability to continue operating as a going concern.
-The continuation of the Company as a going concern for the foreseeable future depends mainly on raising sufficient capital, and in the interim, reducing, where possible, operating expenses (including making changes to the Company's research and development plans), including the delay of one or more of the Company's research and development programs, further reducing overhead and the possible disposition of assets.
+The continuation of the Company as a going concern for the foreseeable future depends mainly on raising sufficient capital, and in the interim, reducing, where possible, operating expenses (including making changes to the Company's research and development plans), including the delay of one or more of the Company's research and development plans) development programs, further reducing overhead and the possible disposition of assets.

-The Company had a total number of 111,225,501 common shares issued and outstanding as at July 31, 2019 (July 31, 2018 - 102,809,579 common shares).
+The Company had a total number of 124,951,001 common shares issued and outstanding as at October 31, 2019 (July 31, 2019 - 111,225,501).